Drew-code/Natural_Language_Proccessing/README.md

 messages['message'].head(5).apply(text_process) #applying function to each of the top 5 messages
 ```
 Next a vector will be created for the whole dataset.
 This will count the occurance of each word in every message.
 Then each message has to be transformed so it is uniform for the model to learn.
+Lastly a model needs to be put into
+the pipline.
+Pipline is used to streamline this proccess.
 ```
 pipeline = Pipeline([
     ('bow',CountVectorizer(analyzer=text_process)), #this call, does everything we just did but in a much faster way